Maikxx/weekly-nerd-1819/README.md

 The feeling of the company, that I got, was that it is quite a stale company, this could just be an opinion, because I always compare these kind of companies with each other.

+### Lifely

+During the weekly mingle at Lifely, I was in Edinburgh for a meeting with our client Wallscope for the final test of this minor.

+Luckily I already work at Lifely, so I don't miss anything.

+### Dept

+Dept was probably, besides Elastique, the most hyped up company of all Weekly Mingles.
+I could sort of see why people hyped this up, since they did have a lot of very nice clients where they worked for.
+It also looks like the working environment was very nice.

+I need to say that I really do not like big companies that much, which caused me to go to this company with some skepticism.
+On the other hand I start to notice that I like it in a company when there are not too much (with all respect) older people and the mix between male and female is good.

+Luckily Dept has got this locked down, at least I feel like so.
+The presentation itself was a bit weird, combining a componentization lesson with the companies ideals, but oh well.

+### Elastique

+### Valtech

 ## Articles

 Possible topics: